[ Printer Friendly Version ] [ Report Abuse ]

 “Potter Manor” Sirius replied.

-He walked up to the door, past the manicured lawn, and up the garden path.
-He smiled as he knocked on the door thinking about how James would react when he saw him standing there.
+He walked up the garden path, past the manicured lawn, and up to the large front doors.
+He smiled as he knocked while thinking about how James would react when he saw him standing there.
 A few seconds later the doorknob turned and Mrs. Potter was standing in the doorway.